-The new Orange Regional Museum will deliver a vibrant place where the local community’s history and stories will be displayed, studied and celebrated.
+The new Orange Regional Museum is a vibrant place where the local community’s history and stories are displayed, studied and celebrated.

 Urbis, in collaboration with Crone Partners, designed the museum’s public domain.
 It includes a rejuvenated civic plaza with a network of public spaces at ground level and a rooftop sculpture terrace.
-The grass rooftop terrace provides a new elevated viewing platform within the city which provides an enchanting connection to the adjacent Victorian Park and the Holy Trinity Anglican Church spire.
+The grass rooftop terrace provides an elevated viewing platform within the city.
+This creates an enchanting connection to the adjacent Robertson Park and the Holy Trinity Anglican Church spire.

 Urbis led the landscape design for the museum’s public spaces.
 The design is focused on sustainability and cleverly incorporates elements to cope with the extreme temperatures experienced in Orange.
 Visitors will be able to take in their surrounds while walking, playing and picnicking on the museum’s sloping rooftop lawn.